-The internal transportation network shall generally follow Figure 14 - Internal Transportation

-Network and be designed to support an interconnected road and pedestrian system that allows for a range of travel options.
+The internal transportation network shall generally follow Figure 14 - Internal Transportation Network and be designed to support an interconnected road and pedestrian system that allows for a range of travel options.

-Roads, pathways, and trails shall connect to adjacent neighbourhoods and accommodate a range of users.
-Bearspaw Village Road shall only be considered for emergency access and this shall be detailed at the subdivision stage in consultation with adjacent residents and landowners.
+Roads, pathways, and trails shall connect to adjacent neighbourhoods and open space and accommodate a range of users where suitable opportunities exist and in consultation with adjacent residents and landowners.

-All applicable transportation off-site levies shall be collected upon endorsement of each phase of subdivision.
+All applicable transportation offsite levies shall be collected upon endorsement of each phase of subdivision.